Cog-Creators/Red-DiscordBot/docs/cog_guides/audio.rst

 **Description**

-Show the current track being played, with the time code and the requester.
+Shows the current track being played, with the time code and the requester.

 There will also be reactions.
 You can click on them to :ref:`go back <audio-command-prev>`, :ref:`stop <audio-command-stop>`,